- The definition of a protest is a formal objection, such as a document or a meeting.

 An example of a protest is a group of people gathering together in a public setting to show that they don't agree with a decision made by a government body.

-Origin: Middle English protesten ; from Middle French protester ; from Classical Latin protestari ; from pro-, pro- + testari, to affirm ; from testis, witness: see testify
+Origin: Middle English protesten ; from Middle French protester ; from Classical Latin protestari ; from pro-, pro- plush testari, to affirm ; from testis, witness: see testify

 verb pro·test·ed, pro·test·ing, pro·tests verb, transitive

 - To object to, especially in a formal statement.
 See Synonyms at object.